Mobility budget 2026: the complete guide

 Is my company eligible for the mobility budget?

-Companies must meet specific criteria to be able to offer the mobility budget to their employees.
-Primarily, they need to have made one or more company cars available to at least one of their employees for an uninterrupted period of at least 36 months.
-This eligibility ensures that the mobility budget can serve as an alternative to the company car system, promoting more sustainable transportation options.
+Companies must meet one key criterion: they must have made one or more company cars available to at least one employee for an uninterrupted period of at least 36 months.

-⚠️ Companies that exist for less than 36 months are eligible for the legal mobility budget when they have allocated at least one company car to an employee.
+Companies that have existed for less than 36 months are eligible as soon as they have allocated at least one company car to an employee.

 Is my employee eligible for the mobility budget?

-Employees can benefit from the mobility budget if they already have a company car or are eligible for one according to the company's car policy.
-This eligibility is determined by the employer's existing policies regarding company cars.
+Employees can opt for the mobility budget if they already have a company car or are eligible for one according to the company's car policy.

 How to calculate the amount of a mobility budget?